alosadagrande/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 > info "Information"
 > [Here](https://blog.openshift.com/enterprise-kubernetes-with-openshift-part-one/) you can find useful information between the similarities and differences between OKD and Kubernetes.

 On top of the OKD cluster, KubeVirt is required so that we can run our virtual machines.
-The installation process is pretty well detailed in the [KubeVirt’s documentation](https://kubevirt.io/pages/cloud.html).
+The installation process is pretty well detailed in the [KubeVirt's documentation](https://kubevirt.io/pages/cloud.html).
 Below it is shown how KubeVirt components can be seen from the OKD web console.

 > info "Information"
 > KubeVirt version deployed is **0.26.1** which is the latest at the moment of writing.